elastic/sysgrok/README.md

 it's use-cases, explains the function, and then suggest actions the user may take to improve the performance of their system if the function is consuming significant resources.
 **Status:** Works, and can solve real problems.
 Ready for integration into our product suite for further testing.
 **Open Issues:**

+## explainprocess

+**Description:** Takes a process, and optionally a list of arguments, and explains what the process is, its common use cases, and how it operates when provided with the given arguments.
+Then suggests optimisations that may be applied, if this process is consuming significant resources.
+**Status:** Works, and can solve real problems.
+Ready for integration into our product suite for further testing.
+**Open Issues:**